 Through this course you will learn how to construct and apply mathematical models for economic analysis.
 By the end of the course you will be very comfortable applying key microeconomic techniques to: (1) carry out quantitative analysis of a wide range of market scenarios to assess how goods and services will be allocated in each scenario, (2) quantify and assess the efficiency and distributional impacts of government intervention in the market.

 Jeffrey Perloff, Microeconomics, Pearson/Addison-Wesley.
-It's recommended but not required and copies will be available in the library.
-If you do decide to buy it, it's not necessary to get the latest edition: a used copy of either the fourth, fifth, sixth or seventh edition would be fine.
+It's recommended but not required.
+If you do decide to get a copy, it's not necessary to have the latest edition: renting the 6th or 7th edition rather than the 8th, for example, would be fine.

 Policy Memos: Twice during the semester the weekly assignment will be to write a two-page policy memo on a specified economic issue.
 The first memo will ask you about an issue previously discussed in class and will be graded mostly on the quality of your exposition.
 The second memo will ask you to evaluate a policy problem on your own, and will be graded on the quality of your analysis as well as your exposition.